Claire O’

 TV, media and festivals

 Claire is a regular contributor to television and radio.
-Her recent credits include The Brontës: Sisters of Disruption for Sky Arts, Death at the Parsonage for History Hit, The Secret Life of Emily Brontë and Britain’s Novel Landscapes for Channel 4, and Britain by Book for Channel 5.
+Her recent credits include BBC 4’s Human Intelligence, The Brontës: Sisters of Disruption for Sky Arts, Death at the Parsonage for History Hit, The Secret Life of Emily Brontë and Britain’s Novel Landscapes for Channel 4, and Britain by Book for Channel 5.
 She has also collaborated with the BBC and The History Extra podcast.

 As a historical advisor, Claire has contributed her expertise to various creative projects, most recently for Audible.
 She is a frequent speaker at literary and cultural events, including the Edinburgh International Book Festival, Durham Book Festival, Brontë Festival of Women’s Writing, Bradford Literary Festival, and Books on Tyne, among others.